Minhchau0108/pack_rails/README.md

-# Modular Monolith
+# Modular Monolith Rails

-This project serves as a learning resource for organizing a modular monolith Rails application using `rails-pack` and `packwerk`.
+This project serves as a learning code for organizing a modular monolith Rails application using `rails-pack` and `packwerk`.

 Within the `packs` folder, we have two applications: `landing` and `authentication`.